Skip to main content

 To set up your webhook in Parseur:

-• Open a mailbox
+1. Open a mailbox.

-• Click the Webhook tab
+3. Click on the Webhook tab.

-Step 2: Select the trigger event
+Step 2: Select the Trigger Event

-You can choose between:
+You can choose from:

-Step 3: Enter the target URL
+Step 3: Enter the Target URL

 Using Basic Authentication